otahina/PowerPoint-Generator-Python-Project/README.md

 ![Banner Image](./for_readme/banner.png)

+PowerPoint Generator is a smart web application that automates the creation of PowerPoint presentations.

 ## Features 🎨

 * **AI-Driven Content Creation**: Utilize the power of GPT-3.5 Turbo to generate slide content based on your input.